What will I learn?

 Examples of our graduates’ job roles include: Assistant Neuropsychologist, Digital Analyst,Specialist Clinical Psychologist, Social Media Co-ordinator, Patient Experience Officer.

-A level: AAB, including grade B in GCSE Mathematics
+A level: AAB, including grade B/6 in GCSE mathematics

 Applicants with no natural science subject at A level are normally expected to have grade B in two science subjects/double science at GCSE.